rickyspaceguy/TestRepo/ReadMe.txt

-This is just a test file
+This is just a test file.

+Now there are some changes.